Stuyvesant Square: Surrounding area

 Directly around the square, in the eponymous neighborhood, are the Friends Meeting House and Seminary and St. George's Episcopal Church – once attended by J.P.
 Morgan – both on Rutherford Place.
-On the eastern side is Beth Israel Medical Center – part of which, the Robert Mapplethorpe Residential Treatment Facility for AIDS patients, was built on the site of Bohemian composer Antonín Dvořák's 1893 home at 327 East 17th Street.
+On the eastern side is Beth Israel Medical Center (closed in 2025) – part of which, the Robert Mapplethorpe Residential Treatment Facility for AIDS patients, was built on the site of Bohemian composer Antonín Dvořák's 1893 home at 327 East 17th Street.
 Hotel 17, formerly a residential building called the St. George, is on the northwestern corner of the square at 223–225 East 17th Street.
 Nearby, within the neighborhood, is the old Stuyvesant High School building, still in educational use as the "Old Stuyvesant Campus".

 The square and its immediate environs were designated the Stuyvesant Square Historic District in 1975.
-The Friends Meeting House, St. George's and Stuyvesant High School are all New York City landmarks, designated in 1967, 1969 and 1997, respectively, as are the three Italianate brick row houses with deep front yards and cast iron verandas at 326, 328 and 330 East 18th Street, built in 1852–1853 at the instigation of Cornelia Stuyvesant Ten Broeck.
+The Friends Meeting House, St. George's and Stuyvesant High School are all New York City landmarks, designated in 1967, 1969 and 1997, respectively, as are the three Italianate brick row houses with deep front yards and cast iron verandas at 326, 328, and 330 East 18th Street, built in 1852–1853 at the instigation of Cornelia Stuyvesant Ten Broeck.